weaveworks/weave-gitops-docs/docs/cli-reference.md

 wego add .

 Flags:
+      --app-config-url string    URL of external repository (if any) which will hold automation manifests; NONE to store only in the cluster
       --branch string            Branch to watch within git repository (default "main") --deployment-type string   deployment type [kustomize, helm] (default "kustomize") --dry-run                  If set, 'wego add' will not make any changes to the system; it will just display the actions that would have been taken